“Never before have relationships been as problematic and conflict ridden as they are now.

-Guru-Meena or Guru-Dhanushya in 7th-from-Chandra often shows a mate who takes the social role of philosopher, theorist, ideologue, pandit, proselyte, bishop, presbyter, priest.
+Guru-Meena or Guru-Dhanus in 7th-from-Chandra often shows a mate who takes the social role of philosopher, theorist, ideologue, pandit, proselyte, bishop, kohen, kahuna, presbyter, priest.

 Bond between female and her first husband is very stable, with husband-1 quite committed to enduring partnership and female in appreciation and satisfaction with that commitment.

-Material conditions which derive from the bhava-lordships and other qualities of Guru may or may not be challenging, but emotionally the bond with the first husband is appreciable.
+Material conditions which derive from the bhava-lordships and other qualities of Guru may or may not be growth-challenging, but emotionally the bond with the first husband is appreciable.

 This position is not a guarantee of life-long marriage, and in fact ceteris paribus Guru in 7th from Chandra is an indicator of multiple partners similar to Guru residing in yuvati bhava-7.

 However, even in situations of divorce or separation, one's trusting friendship with the first partner will offer a lifetime support.

-For a wife-figure chart, Guru in 7th from Chandra indicates that helpful goodwill between the spouses assists in co-parenting after divorce
+For a wifely-companion chart, Guru in 7th from Chandra indicates that helpful goodwill between the spouses assists in co-parenting after divorce

 Shukra in 7th-from-Chandra

-Professor Bright Bhrigu's agenda focuses on the development of polarity and partnership, and thus Zukra harbors animosity toward Chandra's non-partnering portfolio.
+Professor Bright Beautiful Bhrigu's agenda focuses on the development of polarity and partnership, and thus Shukra harbors animosity toward Chandra's non-partnering portfolio.

-Soothing Somana ensures that one's parents are not one's equal partners, but rather parents are a special, honored, privileged provider of care and shelter.
+Soothing Somana ensures that one's parents are not one's equal partners.
+Parents are protectors not equals.
+Mother-father are a special, honored, privileged set of providersof care and shelter.

 The opposition creates a tension in the marriage between parenting protective unequal affections versus the attraction * akarshana * of equals.
 One of the partners focuses on parenting, maintaining safety, home-steading and the other partner is concerned with attractiveness, negotiations, bargaining, and terms of agreement.